-For more than three decades, WakeEd has advocated for excellent educational opportunities for all students in the Wake County Public School System (WCPSS).
+For more than three decades, WakeEd Partnership has advocated for excellent educational opportunities for all students in the Wake County Public School System (WCPSS).
 To accomplish this, our programs aim at continual growth for students and educators.

 The importance of children’s early literacy development cannot be overstated.
 Third grade is a turning point for children.
 Up to that point, they are learning to read, beyond that they are reading to learn.
 WakeEd Partnership is committed to helping Wake County children reach this important milestone.

 WakeEd serves on the leadership team for WAKE Up and Read, a community-wide collaborative aligned with the national Campaign for Grade-Level Reading.
 Program efforts address school readiness, summer learning loss, school attendance, and health and wellness.